Holodome/csbench/readme.md

 Writing benchmarks for any parameter requires wasting time on boilerplate task-specific code which performs counting of some parameters with further analysis.

-Undoubtably, complex benchmarks with strict requirements demand this level of detail, but in most cases simple solution would suffice.
+Undoubtably, complex benchmarks with strict requirements demand this level of detail, but in most cases simpler solution would suffice.
 But it still requires work from the developer being done akin to more complex task.

 `csbench` tries to be *good enough* for purposes of unsofisticated benchmarking.